Financial Wellbeing in Retirement

 Eight secrets to ensure your golden years are as golden as you deserve

-Despite financial wellbeing in retirement being essential, you’ll still frequently see some concerning headlines about funding retirement or retirement planning.
+Why bother?
+A combination of matters – including financial uncertainty, rising costs of living, and the need to fund longer lifespans – means there is an increasing number of concerning headlines about funding retirement or retirement planning.
+This reflects the financial challenges many face as they transition to retirement.
 For those of you who’ll retire soon, or have just retired, read on for eight secrets to ensure your golden years are free from financial worry – and can become the best years of your life.

 If you’re still some way from retiring, you may be more interested in the five ways to increase your wealth.

-Most people will have downsized by the time they reach the later stages of their retirement.
+Even if you’re still living in a big home when you retire, most people will have downsized by the time they reach the later stages of their retirement.
 This is because of the high expenses, the maintenance burden, and the difficulty of getting around a large property.
 Downsizing not only frees up wealth that is held in a valuable asset (your own home), but it also increases available cashflow as a raft of expenses are reduced.
-This includes reduced expenses for rates, maintenance, power, and insurance.
+This typically includes lower council rates, maintenance, power, insurance, among other things.
+After all, most homeowners would probably jump at the chance to pay less council rates and house insurance, if we could!

 • Shedding many expenses tied to a large home, which will increase the amount you'll be able to spend on other activities in retirement,